 Evelyn McHale’s dying wish was that no one sees her body.
 She wanted her family to remember her body the way it was before she jumped off the 86th-floor Observation Deck of the Empire State Building.

-Evelyn McHale never got her wish.
-Four minutes after her body landed on a United Nations limousine, parked at the curb, a photography student named Robert Wiles ran across the street and snapped a photo.
+Four minutes after her body landed on a United Nations limousine, parked at the curb, a photography student named Robert Wiles ran across the street and snapped a photo that would become world-famous.

 Since being taken on May 1, 1947, the photo has become infamous, with Time magazine calling it “the most beautiful suicide.”
 Even Andy Warhol used it in one of his prints, Suicide (Fallen Body).